rexstjohn/bloop/README.md

 *Wipes out all existing screen sessions and ensure Edison is ready to connect.
 Screen has a nasty tendency to leave detatched sessions behind which result in annoying and mysterious errors about "Can't find a PTY."
 Just run bloop clean and you can kill all these detached sessions.*

+`$ bloop scan [-c (copy results to clipboard)]`

+*Scans locally available Bonjour services for the Intel XDK Daemon associated with an Intel Edison and reports on what it finds.
+If an Edison is found, you can ssh into the
+Edison's name (edison_name.local) using the ssh command.
+Adding the -c option will automatically add this command to your clipboard.*

 ## Installation: